 In our current technological age, running is as mainstream as it has ever been.
 I remember even just a dozen years ago, when I started running, the resources included a limited selection of books and Hal Higdon plans.
 However, now we have running blogs, social media influencers, magazines both in-store and online, YouTube videos, and running podcasts.
 You can learn about running while you run with running podcast!

 Sometimes, there are almost too many resources out there.
 As a result of the plethora, it can be overwhelming to sort through and separate the stellar from the mediocre or misguided.
-These five best running podcasts (updated for 2021) offer legitimate training advice and thought-provoking interviews from reputable names in the running world.
-All of these podcasts are available on iTunes, Stitcher, and online streaming.
+These are the best running podcasts (updated for 2023).
+These podcasts offer legitimate training advice and thought-provoking interviews from reputable names in the running world.
+All of these podcasts are available on iTunes, Spotify, and online streaming.

 Average Episode Length: 30-45 minutes

 Some Work, All Play Adventure Pod

 The Roches are both incredibly knowledgeable and passionate coaches.
 They are highly educated, with multiple graduate degrees, national-level trail runners, and coaches to some of the nation’s best ultra and trail athletes.
 You do not want to listen to this podcast anything but normal speed.
 They talk fast and share a wealth of information!
 As a result, you cannot finish this podcast without feeling uplifted and energized!

 The Roches delve into a minimum of five topics in each 60+ min episode.
 For example, recent episodes include “Zone 2 Training Explained, The Importance of Iron, and Overcoming Fatigue” and “The Science of Overload Training, High Carb Fueling, and New Caffeine Study!.”
 However, they are not afraid to address serious topics, such as transgender athletes and eating disorders.
 Occasionally, they interview accomplished trail and ultra runners, including Grayson Murphey, Joe Gray, and Adam Peterman.